Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Simulations

-In this subsection, we present the experimental configurations and results of the vehicle tier.
-We consider a three-lane unidirectional road with lane width of $3.75 m$\cite{ref31}.
-The vehicle positions follow the Poisson point distribution\cite{ref15} within the spatial constraint of the road.
-The speed of each vehicle is configured spanning $40$ to $120 km/h$ and V2V communication range is $70 m$ according to \cite{ref31}.
-The maximum computing resources of vehicles are specified in the range of $[1,10] GHz$ and their computation energy efficiency coefficients are set within the range of $ [1, 2]\times 10^{-23}$\cite{ref19}.
-To better reflect performance differences, the average energy consumption (AEC) for executing each task is normalized by the default V2V bandwidth (i.e., $10 MHz$).
+In this subsection, we present the experimental settings and results of the Vehicle Tier.
+We consider a three-lane unidirectional road with lane width of $3.75$ m \cite{zxiao2023perception}.
+The vehicle positions follow the Poisson point distribution\cite{hguo2022v2v}.
+Vehicle speeds span from $40$ to $80$ km/h and V2V communication range is set to $70$ m \cite{zxiao2023perception}.
+The maximum computing resources and computation energy efficiency coefficients of vehicles are configured within $[1,10]$ GHz and $ [1, 2]\times 10^{-23}$, respectively \cite{hzhang2024partial}.
+To better reflect performance differences, the average energy consumption (AEC) of each task is normalized by the default V2V bandwidth (i.e., $10$ MHz).

-\textbf{(1) AEC for different methods under varying task delay requirement:} Fig. 3 shows the AEC when adopting diverse methods with the constraint of different task delay requirements.
-We compare the performance of the proposed method with the following five algorithms:
+\textbf{(1) AEC for different methods under varying task delay requirements:} Fig.~\ref{vt_benchmark} illustrates the AEC among different methods under varying tolerable task delay.
+We compare the performance of the proposed method with the following benchmark schemes:

 \begin{itemize}